psychemedia/storytelling-notes/wife-selling.md

 WIFE SELLING. —A fellow has the audacity to outrage public decorum by publishing, in a Hull Paper, an advertisement announcing his having sold his wife, and which he does in the following terms:—

 "Benjamin Brown, of Foxholes, hereby gives notice, that he sold his wife, Hannah Brown, to Robt.
-Turner, shoemaker, of Hull, and delivered her in a halter, at the Cross, on Tuesday 'market, November 24, 1818."
+Turner, shoemaker, of Hull, and delivered her in a halter, at the Cross, on Tuesday market, November 24, 1818."

 https://britishnewspaperarchive.co.uk/viewer/bl/0000239/18191012/013/0003